jhpyle/docassemble/_docs/docker.md

 a central server.
 For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

+[Docker] is a complex and powerful tool, and the **docassemble** documentation is not a substitute for [Docker] documentation.
+If you are new to [Docker], you should learn about [Docker] by reading tutorials or watching videos.
+Here is a brief cheat sheet based on loose real-world analogies:

+* Doing [`docker run`] is analogous to getting a Windows installation DVD, installing it on a computer with an empty hard drive, and then booting the computer for the first time.
+* Doing [`docker pull`] is analogous to going to a store and obtaining a Windows installation DVD.
+* Doing [`docker stop`] is analogous to turning off a computer (and forcibly unplugging it after a certain number of seconds after you initiate the shutdown from the Windows "start" menu).
+* Doing [`docker start`] is analogous to turning on a computer.
+* Doing [`docker rm`] is analogous to tossing a computer into a trash incinerator.
+* Doing [`docker rmi`] is analogous to tossing a Windows installation DVD into a trash incinerator.
+* Doing [`docker exec`] is analogous to sitting down at your computer and opening up PowerShell.
+* Doing [`docker ps`] is analogous to walking around your house and making a list of your computers.
+* Doing [`docker volume`] is analogous to doing things with USB drives.
+* Doing [`docker build`] is analogous to creating a Windows installation DVD based on the Windows source code.

+In these analogies, a [Docker] "image" is analogous to a Windows installation DVD, a [Docker] "container" is analogous to a particular computer that runs Windows, and a [Docker] "volume" is (very loosely) analogous to a USB drive.

 # <a name="where"></a>Choosing where to run Docker